How to use PHP on FI

 error_log = /home/xlogin/php.log

 Subsequently, the error messages should be recorded in the specified file.
-Of course, it is advisable to protect this file from other users.
+Of course, it is advisable to secure this file from other users' access.
 Therefore, we recommend that you create this file manually with the appropriate permissions, otherwise, when you write the first error, it is created with read rights to everyone.
 At least a right is required